alercebroker/cds_xmatch_client/README.md

 * **Usage**

-This client esentially wraps the CDS Xmatch API to be able to interact with Pandas DataFrames to handle catalogs.
+This client esentially wraps the CDS Xmatch API to interact with Pandas DataFrames to handle catalogs.

   * **Coding** You can use it in your Python code: